 Our mission is to help you find the best apartment for you.
 Part of that is bringing you accurate, live listings from responsive brokers and property managers.
 (We work especially hard to prevent you from having to deal with ghost listings.)ย Another part of that is making sure that when you go see the apartment, you know what to look for.
-With that in mind we’ve put together the top nine things you need to keep in mind when looking for your dream apartment this Spring.
+With that in mind, we’ve put together the top nine questions to ask when viewing an apartment this season.

 Photo: Architecturist/CC 3.0